unee-t/bz-database/README.md

 ## Character Set and Collation

-For makinlum compatibility we use the following:
+For maximum compatibility we use the following:
 - Character Set = utf8mb4
 - Collation = utf8mb4_unicode_520_ci